-For me it was all about taking it one step at a time and continuing that from week to week, month to month, and year to year.
-When I started this transformation I would have had a really hard time believing that I’d get to where I am today.
-The only way that I’ve made it here is by taking it gradually, setting little goals, and building on the momentum and excitement of each success.
-Then making those things habit.It wasn’t always easy but it has been extremely rewarding and fun.
-I am happier and healthier than ever before but most of all I am living with so much more purpose.
-I’m no longer causing reckless destruction to the earth, to innocent lives, or to my own life and that is a huge sigh of relief and really has me jumping for joy.
+For me, it was all about taking it one step at a time and continuing that from week to week, month to month and year to year.
+I made a list of over 100 changes I wanted to make with the goal of making at least one positive change per week.
+When I started this transformation, I would have had a really hard time believing that I’d get to where I am today.
+The only way that I’ve made it here is by taking it gradually, setting little goals and building on the momentum and excitement of each success.
+Then making those things habits.It wasn’t always easy, but it has been extremely rewarding and fun.
+I am happier and healthier than ever before, but most of all, I am living with so much more purpose.
+I’m no longer causing reckless destruction to Earth, to innocent lives, or to my own life and that is a huge relief and really has me jumping for joy.
 I’m proud of it all and know that it has come by taking responsibility for my actions.
 I am proud that I know how my actions affect the world, both near and far.
-I am proud to be of benefit to the earth and society.
+I am proud to be of benefit to Earth and society.

 Here is my timeline.
 May it serve you well.

-01/2010 – 05/2010Traveled around the world and gained an appreciation for how diverse and immense the world is and a desire to protect it.
+01/2010 – 05/2010Traveled around the world and gained an appreciation for how diverse and immense the world is and developed a desire to protect it.

-10/2011 Left my homeland of Wisconsin indefinitely
+10/2011 Left my homeland of Wisconsin indefinitely.

-01/2011 Moved to San Diego, California where I met more open minded people
+01/2011 Moved to San Diego, California, where I met more open-minded people.

 03/2012 Pulled my money out of investments that had any involvement in businesses that do harm to the environment.
 Started to question whether I wanted to pursue making lots of money and paying taxes that contribute to war.

-05/2012Sold my car, bought a bike, and started using car2go electric car share program.
-By getting rid of my car I found that my consumerism became much more responsible.
+05/2012Sold my car, bought a bike, and started using an electric car share program.
+By getting rid of my car, I found that my consumerism became much more responsible.
 It was no longer as easy to go out and buy crap and I no longer had a trunk to put the crap in.
 I started purchasing less stuff, shopping local, and supporting ethical businesses.

-06/2012 Inspired greatly by One Percent for the Planet I began using business as a means to help improve the world around me.
+06/2012 Inspired greatly by One Percent for the Planet, I began using business as a means to help improve the world around me.
 I began transforming my business so that every aspect was a part of the solution, not the problem.
 Projects I started included a community bike program, trash cleanups, and energy efficient light bulb exchanges.
 Around this time is when I really started to find purpose in giving back to others.

-06/2012 Got a vasectomy so that I could dedicate my time on Earth to the masses, rather than raising my own child and also to set an example of a man taking responsibility for birth control.
+06/2012Got a vasectomy so that I could dedicate my time on Earth to the masses, rather than raising my own child.
+Also to set an example of a man taking responsibility for birth control.
 (I know this one is extreme.
-This was a very personal decision and is not something I’m out advocating for others to do.
-I do highly advocate being responsible and taking having a child very, very seriously though.)
+This was a very personal decision and is not something I’m advocating for others to do.
+I do highly advocate being responsible and to be very intentional about having children.)

 07/2012 Took my first long distance cycling trip and during that trip furthered my Earth friendly diet by: